m-atique/Q2_PIAIC/README.md

 # Q2_PIAIC
-All the lectures,Assignments and code of Quarter 2 is in respective branch
+All the Assignments AIC(PIAIC) Quarter 2 is in this branch